pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 He stood there, panting, his hand to his cheek, a wild, almost ecstatic look on his eyes.
 He could taste the scorched polymer in the air, feel the sudden, chilling drop in temperature.
 He looked at the smoking ruin of his console, and then at the womb.

 The chromatophores on her skin were swirling in a furious, chaotic pattern, a visual representation of her rage.
-And then, a new sound began.
-Not music.
+And then a new sound began.
 A low, rhythmic, guttural clicking.
 It was a language of her own making, a language of pure, biological function.

 Soren began to laugh.
 A raw, unhinged sound that echoed in the sudden silence.
 "A critic, are we?
 You have your own... compositions."